8 Sights in Esslingen am Neckar, Germany (with Map and Images)

 Merkel'sches Schwimmbad

-The Merkel swimming pool, an indoor swimming pool in Esslingen am Neckar, is one of the last surviving Art Nouveau indoor swimming pools in Germany and was built from 1905 to 1907 according to design and implementation plans by the Giessen architect Hans Meyer.
+The Merkel swimming pool, an indoor swimming pool in Esslingen am Neckar, is one of the last surviving Art Nouveau indoor swimming pools in Germany and was built from 1905 to 1907 according to design and execution plans by the Giessen architect Hans Meyer.

 Wikipedia: Merkel’sches Schwimmbad (DE), Website